-- Connect the Scan Tool cable (with the Toyota Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK <>>> button to turn the Scan Tool ON. - The Toyota Menu displays. - Turn ignition ON and start engine.
-Warm engine to operating temperature.
-(Shut engine off after warm up, then turn the ignition back ON). - Make sure throttle is closed. - Set gear lever in "park" (for automatic transmissions) or "neutral" for manual transmissions. - Turn off all accessories.

-- - The Scan Tool will begin the code retrieval process. - 4.
+- 2. Connect the Scan Tool cable (with the Toyota Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
+Press the POWER/LINK ◆ button to turn the Scan Tool ON. - The Toyota Menu displays. - Turn ignition ON and start engine. operating Warm engine to temperature.
+(Shut engine off after warm up, then turn the ignition back ON). - Make sure throttle is closed. - Set gear lever in "park" (for automatic transmissions) or "neutral" for manual transmissions. - Turn off all accessories. - 3.
+Use the UP (a) and DOWN (b) buttons, as necessary, to highlight Read DTCs, then press the ENTER button. - The Scan Tool will begin the code retrieval process. - 4.
 When the Scan Tool is in the process of retrieving codes, a "One moment please..." message shows on the Scan Tool's LCD display. - If the Scan Tool fails to link to the vehicle's computer a "Vehicle is not responding" message shows on the Scan Tool's LCD display.
-Do the following: - Verify the ignition is ON. - Check the cable connections at the Scan Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER 🕘 button.
+Do the following: - Verify the ignition is ON. - Check the cable connections at the Scan Tool and at vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER button.